MKLab-ITI/JGNN/tutorials/Primitives.md

 `Matrix external(Tensor horizontal, Tensor vertical)` | static method | External product of two tensors.
 Is a dense matrix.
 `Matrix laplacian()` | in-place arithmetic | The symmetrically normalized Laplacian.
 `Matrix setToLaplacian()` | in-place arithmetic | The symmetrically normalized Laplacian.
+`Matrix setMainDiagonal(double value)` | in-place arithmetic | Sets diagonal elements.
+`Matrix setDiagonal(long diagonal, double value)` | in-place arithmetic | Sets diagonal elements.
 `Matrix put(long row, long col, double value)` | element access | NaN values throw exceptions.
 Is in-place.
 `Iterable<Entry<Long, Long>> getNonZeroEntries()` | element access | Similar to getNonZeroElements() but iterates through (row, col) pairs.

 ## Named dimensions
-In addition to other oeprations, there exists a type of in-place arithmetic operations that do not affect tensor or matrix values but are only responsible for dimension names.
+In addition to other oeprations, there exists a type of in-place arithmetic operations that do not affect tensor or matrix values but are only responsible for naming dimensions.
 These are purely decorative and only aim to improve debugging by throwing errors for incompatible non-null names.
-For example, adding two tensors with dimension
+For example, adding two matrices with different dimension names will result in an error.
+Likewise, the inner dimension names during matrix multiplication should agree.

 Operation | Type | Comments
 --- | --- | ---
 `Tensor setDimensionName(String name)` | arithmetic | For naming tensor dimensions (of the 1D space tensors lie in).
  `Tensor setRowName(String rowName)` | arithmetic | For naming what kind of information matrix rows hold (e.g. `"samples"`).
  `Tensor setColName(String colName)` | arithmetic | For naming what kind of information matrix columns hold (e.g. `"features"`).
- `Tensor setDimensionName(String rowName, String colName)` | arithmetic | As a shorthand of running `setRowName(rowName).setColName(colName)`.
+ `Tensor setDimensionName(String rowName, String colName)` | arithmetic | A shorthand of calling `setRowName(rowName).setColName(colName)`.

-Arithmetic operations, *including* matrix multiplication automatically infer what dimension names in the result they can to make sure that only compatible data types are compared.
-Dimension names can be freely changed on operation names *without* backtracking changes (even for see-through data types, shuch as asTransposed()).
+When they can, arithmetic operations, *including* matrix multiplication and copying, automatically infer dimension names in the result to make sure that only compatible data types are compared.
+Dimension names can be freely changed for any data Tensor object *without* backtracking changes (even for see-through data types, shuch as asTransposed()).